Davi0k/express-jwt-authentication/README.md

 ## Supported encryption algorithms

-Currently, the middleware supports most of the encryption algorithms (symmetric and asymmetric ones) supported by `jsonwebtoken` itself.
+Currently, this module supports most of the symmetric and asymmetric encryption algorithms supported by `jsonwebtoken` itself.

 Here is a list updated to the version of the library in use by the middleware containing all the available strategies:

 Algorithm | Digital Signature or MAC Algorithm
 ----------------|----------------------------